mainajamesM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program will assign a random number to the variable n each time it is executed.
 Print whether the number stored in the variable n is positive or negative.

+mandatory
+This program will assign a random number to the variable n each time it is executed.to print the last digit of the number stored in the variable n